lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Implementers seeking FIPS certification of a composite KEM algorithm where only one of the component algorithms has been FIPS-validated or FIPS-approved should credit the FIPS-validated component algorithm with full security strength, the non-FIPS-validated component algorithm with zero security, and the overall composite should be considered full strength and thus FIPS-approved.

 The authors wish to note that this gives composite algorithms great future utility both for future cryptographic migrations as well as bridging across jurisdictions; for example defining composite algorithms which combine FIPS cryptography with cryptography from a different national standards body.

+### Compatibility with SP.800-56Cr2

+One of the primary NIST documents which is relevant for certification of a composite algorithm is NIST SP.800-56Cr2 [SP.800-56Cr2].
+Compliance is acheived in the following way:

+SP.800-56Cr2 section 4 "One-Step Key Derivation" requires a `counter` which begins at the 4-byte value 0x00000001.
+However, the counter is allowed to be omitted when the hash function is executed only once, as specified on page 159 of the FIPS 140-3 Implementation Guidance [FIPS-140-3-IG].

+The HKDF-SHA2 options can be certified under SP.800-56Cr2 One-Step Key Derivation Option 1: `H(x) = hash(x)`.

+The SHA3 options can be certified under SP.800-56Cr2 One-Step Key Derivation Option 2: `H(x) = HMAC-hash(salt, x)` with the salt omitted.

 ## Backwards Compatibility {#sec-backwards-compat}